The complete guide to wearing a collar pin (and how a collar bar and collar clip are different)

 The more rounded nature of the collar pin makes for a slightly less dressy aesthetic than the collar bar.

-By the way, if you’re worried about poking holes in your favorite shirts, there’s a good chance that after laundering the shirt, these small holes will no longer be noticeable.
+If you’re worried about poking holes in your favorite shirts, there’s a good chance that after laundering the shirt, these small holes will no longer be noticeable.
 However, after repeated wearings, I do feel that the collar pin will degrade your shirt collar, so it’s something to keep an eye on.

 Here’s what your shirt may look like after laundering: